 Published on 21 May 2015 - ISBN: 978-1-908487-43-8

-The Legacy tells the story of how Harry Parker, an ex-Gurkha officer, and Lucy Masters, a feisty and resourceful young academic, come together to try to defeat the avaricious plans of Charles Highworth, one of the City of London's most unscrupulous bankers.
+The Legacy tells the story of how Harry Parker, adventurer and Gurkha officer, and Lucy Masters, a feisty and resourceful academic, come together with a small group of ex-Gurkha soldiers to try to defeat the avaricious plans of Charles Highworth, one of the City of London's most unscrupulous bankers.
 From the mountains of Nepal and the Tors of Dartmoor to the streets of London and Edinburgh, the story that unfolds will grip you from the first page.

 The Royal Gurkha Rifles (RGR) was formed on 1 July 1994 when the existing Gurkha regiments amalgamated to form a single regiment of three battalions.
 Although the RGR has only existed for 25 years, it carries the traditions and history of its antecedent regiments and has already established itself as a formidable fighting force in its own right.
 This book celebrates the new Regiment's first quarter century of life by providing a visual history of its many achievements over the last 25 years.